How Casinos Make A Fool Out of You

 Never Send That Bad ASUS Transformer T100TAF to their RMA Department – From Store to the Garbage Bin in 40 Days

-Here’s my review of the very overrated ASUS Transformer TA100TAF “2 in 1 PC” that I tried to send to Microsoft Store’s website but was moderated (to hide the ugly truth??? ):
+Here’s my review of the overrated ASUS Transformer TA100TAF “2 in 1 PC” that I tried to send to Microsoft Store’s website but was moderated (to hide the ugly truth??? ):

-“Bought my unit at MS Store in SFO 12/11/14 for $199 plus tax during the Christmas sale.
-Used it about 3-5 times until the unit just won’t start on 1/20/15.
-Looks like it has power issues related to BIOS.
-Called ASUS for support since the MS 30-day return policy expired.
-Got an RMA# from ASUS since the tech person can’t resolve the issue by phone.
-Shipped my almost-new unit to ASUS RMA (Milpitas, CA) but they returned the unit back to me (nothing was done) since according to ASUS RMA, they received the unit with a damaged screen & that they attached pictures when they received it damaged.
+Bought my unit at the MS Store in SFO 12/11/14 for $199 plus tax during the Christmas sale.
+I used it about 3-5 times until the unit wouldn’t start on January 20, 2015.
+It appears to have power issues related to the BIOS, and I called ASUS for support since the MS 30-day return policy expired.
+Received an RMA# from ASUS because the tech person couldn’t resolve the issue over the phone.
+I shipped my almost-new unit to ASUS RMA (Milpitas, CA), but they returned the unit to me (nothing was done) since, according to ASUS RMA, they received the unit with a damaged screen & and they attached pictures when they received it damaged.
 However, there were no pictures on the returned package.
-Assuming, it was damaged during the transit, and ASUS was not really at fault, it was within the one-year hardware warranty & they could have fixed the non-power-up issue even with a cracked screen.
-Nothing was done by ASUS.
-They simply returned it back – unrepaired nor replaced.
-Note I had the unit for only a total of 40 days and it had already power issues.
-My saga with this unit did not end there.
-I ordered a replacement screen at eBay (about $25) and tried to replace the cracked screen myself.
-It was in this process that I discovered that the screen is very flimsy.
-The screen is made of very cheap plastic and not the “Gorilla Glass” variety.
-Don’t flex the replacement screen (the replacement one that I bought also had the “ASUS” logo) or your tablet — not even a bit as it would definitely crack.
-Disgusted with how cheap the screen is, I decided to just take my loss and dump the entire unit in the garbage bin where it belonged.
-Then I went to the nearest bulk retail store in our area where they had the Acer Switch 10 on sale and bought one.
-That unit has a “Gorilla Glass 3″ screen and is well, well made than the ASUS cheapo that I just threw away.
-Never an ASUS again.”
+Assuming the device was damaged during transit and ASUS was not at fault, it was still covered under the one-year hardware warranty.
+They could have addressed the non-power-up issue, even with a cracked screen.
+ASUS did nothing.
+They returned it – unrepaired or replaced.
+Note that I had the unit for only 40 days, and it already had power issues.

-Also, since ASUS’ RMA Dept. did not even bother to check and fix the non-power-up issues of the unit (which was very much under their 1-year warranty), how can I be sure that I will not have those issues even if I had a brand-new screen?
+Also, since ASUS’s RMA Dept. did not even bother to check and fix the non-power-up issues of the unit (which was very much under their 1-year warranty), how can I be sure that I will not have those issues even if I had a brand-new screen?

 Where are the pictures (as proof that they received the product already damaged in their RMA Dept) that ASUS told me in their accompanying letter when they returned the unit to me?